 Voraciously, they filter feed in the currents by pumping ocean water though their side walls and expelling it out their top chimney or osculum.

-The sponge grows in two types of environments: sponge gardens and sponge bioherms.
+The sponge grows in two types of environments: sponge gardens and sponge bioherms or reefs.

 Entrenched in this mass is carbon from the decayed sponge tissue and expelled sediment.
 Hexactinellid sponge skeletons are formed out of the silica that they remove from the sea water.
 Both types of sponge areas are important habitat for many types of rockfish and other fish life.

 To reach this goal the UCBC has teamed up with other local associations to undertake a Citizen Science initiative involving a series of first-time-ever deep dive explorations of these sites.